rich-bit/BlockBrawl/README.md

 Added keyboard steering:

-How to use: Change gamePadVersion to false in settingsmanager to keyboard version.
+How to use: Change gamePadVersion to false in settingsmanager for keyboard version.

 Keyboard mapping: